EugeneK3584/TGtrader.Docker/README.md

 If you just want to open some position without MM, or if any errors occur during TP/SL orders submission, default TP and SL orders will be<br>
 submitted in internal loop cycle for your convenience with default trade management follow up .<br><br>
 For further PNL tracking follow up received signals are stored locally in json format and can imported to database like MongoDB for further analysis.<br><br>
+Bot will trade in opposite direction (flip) if it has position opened is similar direction and will not open just another plain market order. <br>
+Risk management model I personally follow from my signals channels doesn't provide any averaging down or adding into position at this time <br>
+But you can add into existing position with sending market opder webhook while specifying [average down] instead of [market order] any time.

  1. Actual order entry from webhook source in Testnet ([https://www.youtube.com/watch?v=vQ3hkkFoEwA](https://www.youtube.com/watch?v=vQ3hkkFoEwA))
  2. Order management process in live account ([https://www.youtube.com/watch?v=KCOpB7cqE-0](https://youtu.be/KCOpB7cqE-0))